calltrace/traverse-lsp.nvim/README.md

-# Traverse Plugin for NeoVim
+# Traverse Plugin for Neovim

 Neovim 0.11+ plugin for traverse-lsp - Workspace-level analysis and diagram generation for Solidity projects.